phR0ze/fmt-rs/libfmt/README.md

 ```

 ## Current
+* [ ] F0003: References get a space after them when used as function params
 * [ ] F0002: Smart wrapping
-  * [ ] Wrap at the maximum line length using standard indent on next line
+  * [ ] Max line width not taking indenting into account
-  * [ ] Function declarations should bump open brace to next line if params are wrapped

 ## Backlog
 * [ ] Format comments to max line length